2017 Evaluation Team

 Dr. Meghan Slining is a nutritional epidemiologist with a focus on pediatric obesity.
 She serves as the evaluator for LiveWell Greenville’s Early Childhood and At Worship initatives.
 Dr. Slining joined Furman University in 2013 as an assistant professor in the Health Sciences Department.
 She teaches Research and Evaluation, Global Health, Epidemiology, Public Health and the Public Health Senior Seminar.
 She also leads a global health study away course in Nicaragua.
 Dr. Slining enjoys teaching and mentoring students who are passionate about making the world a better place. firstname.lastname@example.org

-Dr. Lynette M. Gibson, Ph.D., RN is an Associate Professor and Director of Research in Nursing at the Mary Black School of Nursing, USC Upstate in Greenville, SC.
-She serves as an evaluator for the At Worship initative with LiveWell Greenville and graduated from the MUSC with a BS in Nursing, Clemson University with an MS and the University of South Carolina with a Ph.D. in Nursing Science.
+Dr. Lynette M. Gibson, Ph.D., RN is Associate Dean of the Greenville Site, Professor and Director of Research in Nursing at the Mary Black School of Nursing, USC Upstate.
+She serves as an evaluator for the At Worship initiative with LiveWell Greenville and graduated from the MUSC with a BSN in Nursing, Clemson University with an MS (Nursing) and the University of South Carolina with a Ph.D. in Nursing Science.
 Dr. Gibson completed a fellowship at the Center for Health Equity Research at the University of Pennsylvania in 2014.
-She is passionate about research on cancer and culturally appropriate interventions. email@example.com
+She is passionate about research on cancer as well as culturally appropriate interventions using community-based participatory methods.
+Dr. Gibson has published in peer-reviewed journals, and has presented internationally, nationally, regionally, and locally email@example.com

 Dr. Toshua W. Kennedy, PhD, MPH, APRN, PHNCS-BC joined the LiveWell Greenville at Worship Workgroup in December, 2016.
 As part of her role with the At Worship workgroup, Kennedy collaborates with Dr. Lynette Gibson to implement and evaluate the At Worship Photovoice Project.
 Kennedy is an Assistant Professor of Nursing at the Mary Black School of Nursing, USC Upstate in Greenville, South Carolina.
 Health promotion, disease prevention, and population-focused care are her primary areas of interest, and Kennedy’s personal mantra is Ambulation is a Beautiful Thing. firstname.lastname@example.org